Tharone/KWEProject/README.md

 All words marked as valid are considered as potential keywords and are displayed in the output.

-For a visual description, refer to the drawn diagram in this repository.
+For a visual description, refer to the drawn diagram 'HowItWorks.png'.